 The AD9520 clock outputs can be synchronized to each other.
 Outputs can be individually excluded from synchronization.
 Synchronization consists of setting the nonexcluded outputs to a preset set of static conditions.
 These conditions include the divider ratio and phase offsets for a given channel divider.
 This allows the user to specify different divide ratios and phase offsets for each of the four channel dividers.
-Releasing the $\overline{\rm SYNC}$ pin allows the outputs to continue clocking with the preset conditions applied.
+Releasing the SYNC pin allows the outputs to continue clocking with the preset conditions applied.

-Synchronization of the outputs is executed in the following ways:
+Synchronization of the outputs is executed in several ways: